 Keeping a track of the demographic is essential to know your audience.
 Keep your audience’s age, gender, location and preferences in mind before creating any content.

-Bear in mind that only the right kind of social media platform is going to help you in making your content viral.
+Bear in mind that only the right kind of social media platform is going to help you in making your marketing campaign viral.
 All platforms differ and the type of content they entertain varies.
 You should choose a platform according to your audience and content.

 Facebook, Twitter, LinkedIn, and Instagram are great platforms for starting a successful viral marketing campaign.

 eg.When creating content for Instagram, you have to think about Instagram Stories, which are a great way to spark shares.
 IG stories are easy to share and view; therefore, all you need for a good story is a relevant and excellent caption.